Freelance Taxes 101: Everything You Need to Get Started

 Reference: IRS Self-Employment Tax Explained.

-Freelancers don’t pay all their taxes at once.
-Instead, the IRS expects you to pay quarterly estimated taxes four times a year:
+Freelancers don’t pay all taxes at once.
+Instead, the IRS expects estimated payments four times per year.

 Q1Jan 1 – Mar 31April 15